ArthurTRamos/Grocery-Store---Web-Project/README.md

 - Product/Service Management: Administrators can create/update/read/delete (crud) new products and services.
 For example, they can change the stock quantity.

-- Your functionality: For each food item, thGe site will pair it with another item in the cart and generate a recipe.
+- Your functionality: For each food item, the site will pair it with another item in the cart and generate a recipe.

 - The system must provide accessibility requirements and provide good usability.
 The system must be responsive, meaning that it should complete assigned tasks within a reasonable time.